ImaadhRenosh/DocuMind-QA-AI-Agent-using-RAG-and-LangChain/README.md

 ## 📘 Full Guide to Building This AI Agent

-I’ve written a **complete guide** with every step, from setting up the environment to deploying the Gradio interface.
+I’ve written a complete guide with every step, from setting up the environment to deploying the Gradio interface, refer to the [User Manual](https://github.com/ImaadhRenosh/IBM-Certified-DocuMind-QA-AI-Agent-using-RAG-and-LangChain/blob/main/User%20Manual%20_%20QA%20AI%20Agent%20creation%20guide.pdf) and follow all steps in the right order.

-Note : Once all steps above are followed, only then can you move on to the next section if you choose to Run the App locally
+Note : Once all steps above are followed, only then can you move on to the next section if you choose to run the App locally, otherwise the link for the AI agent in the browser won't open.

 > 📖 [Click here to access the full guide](https://your-link-here.com)